 By studying Applied Criminology at Christ Church you will visit criminal justice institutions to witness how these agencies work first-hand, and enjoy a range of external lecturers from professionals working in the criminal justice field.
 Through this you will gain insights and knowledge on a range of professions and opportunities to gain work experience.Donley JackProgramme Director of Applied Criminology

-of our Applied Criminology students were satisfied or very satisfied with the quality of teaching on their course.
+of Applied Criminology students were satisfied or very satisfied with the quality of teaching on their course.

 Assessments are a core part of the course and each module has 1-3 assessments that contribute to the 4000-word assessment quota.
 The course is designed to ensure that each assessment is well supported by written guides, study skills sessions, a study toolkit and staff guidance, and the course provides you with a range of assessment types to allow you to develop skills that are required in criminal justice professions.
 We also provide opportunities for you to gain formative feedback informally before you complete the formal assessments that count towards your final mark by providing opportunities to gain feedback on assessment plans.